 After the NDA submission is accepted for filing, the FDA reviews the NDA to determine, among other things, whether the proposed product is safe and effective for its intended use, and whether the product is being manufactured in accordance with cGMP to assure and preserve the product's identity, strength, quality and purity.
 Before approving an NDA, the FDA will generally conduct a pre-approval inspection of the manufacturing facilities for the new product to determine whether the facilities comply with cGMPs.
 The FDA will not approve the product unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
-Before approving an NDA, the FDA may also audit data from clinical trials to ensure compliance with GCP requirements.
+Before approving an NDA, the FDA may also audit data from clinical trials to ensure compliance with GCP requirements and integrity of the data submitted in the NDA.
 Additionally, the FDA may refer applications for novel drug products or drug products which present difficult questions of safety or efficacy to an advisory committee, typically a panel that includes clinicians and other experts, for review, evaluation and a recommendation as to whether the application should be approved and under what conditions.
+For example, the advisory committee may recommend or the FDA may determine that a REMS program is necessary to ensure safe use of the product.
 The FDA is not bound by the recommendations of an advisory committee, but it considers such recommendations carefully when making decisions.
 The FDA will likely re-analyze the clinical trial data, which could result in extensive discussions between the FDA and the applicant during the review process.
 The review and evaluation process for an NDA by the FDA is extensive and time consuming and may take longer than originally planned to complete, and we may not receive a timely approval, if at all.

 After the FDA evaluates an NDA, it may issue an approval letter or a Complete Response Letter.
 An approval letter authorizes commercial marketing of the drug with specific prescribing information for specific indications.
 A Complete Response Letter indicates that the review cycle of the application is complete and the application is not ready for approval.
 A Complete Response Letter usually describes all of the specific deficiencies in the NDA identified by the FDA.
 The Complete Response Letter may require additional clinical data and/or one or more additional pivotal Phase 3 clinical trials, and/or other significant and time-consuming requirements related to clinical trials, non-clinical studies or manufacturing.
 If a Complete Response Letter is issued, the applicant may either resubmit the NDA, addressing all of the deficiencies identified in the letter, or withdraw the application.
-Even if such data and information are submitted, the FDA may ultimately decide that the NDA does not satisfy the criteria for approval.
+Even if such additional data and information are submitted, the FDA may ultimately decide that the NDA does not satisfy the criteria for approval.
 Data obtained from clinical trials are not always conclusive, and the FDA may interpret data differently than we interpret the same data.